cniblock/Project_1/README.md

 # ZEBRA LAW

-The [Zebra Law Firm](https://cniblock.github.io/Project_1/index.html) website is a multi-page website for a new Law Firm.
+The [Zebra Law Firm](https://cniblock.github.io/Project_1/index.html) website is a multi-page website for a reletively new Law Firm.
 Providing users information about the firm, it shows what services the firm can provide, introduces the team at the firm, provides career information and contact details.
 The inspiration for this is a family members new law firm.